gprMax/GSoC/project-ideas-2022.md

 Currently with our GPU-based (PyCuda) solver, a model must fit within the memory of a single GPU.
 Simulations are becoming ever larger and more complex, which often means their memory requirements exceed that available on a single GPU.
 A solution is required to allow a model to execute (and share memory) across multiple GPUs.
 This may involve a MPI type domain decomposition or simpler memory sharing approach.

-**Skills required:** Python, CUDA.
+**Skills required:** Python, CUDA

 **Difficulty:** Hard

 **Length:** 350hrs

-**Mentor(s):** Dr Craig Warren (craig@gprmax.com) and Dr Antonis Giannopoulos (antonis@gprmax.com)

-## 2. Web-based framework for model building
+## 2. Google Colab / Jupyter notebook integration

-The aim of this project is to develop a web-based framework that allows models to be graphically built.
+The aim of this project is to allow gprMax to run on Google Colab or a Jupyter notebook type environment.

-Many models, especially for Ground Penetrating Radar (GPR), can be easily specified using a text-based input file, which is currently what is done.
-This approach can be beneficial when executing large simulations in [high-performance computing (HPC)](https://en.wikipedia.org/wiki/Supercomputer) environments.
-However, there are also simulations that require fine, complex details to be modelled or where existing geometries already exist (for example in CAD format).
-In these cases a graphical-based model building environment would be beneficial, and one that does not require bespoke software to be installed.
-A web-based framework would therefore be a very useful for model building and construction.
+The ability to run gprMax on Google Colab (or a Jupyter notebook type environment) would be very beneficial to many of our users, especially the access to GPU compute resource.
+Additional tools and scripts will be required to enable this functionality, particularly the ability to view [Visualization Toolkit (VTK)](https://vtk.org) format geometry information with a notebook environment.

-**Skills required:** Python, web frameworks for 2D/3D visualisation.
+**Skills required:** Python, familiarity with VTK/Paraview would beneficial.

 **Difficulty:** Medium

 **Length:** 350hrs

-**Mentor(s):** Dr John Hartley (johnmatthewhartley@gmail.com) and Dimitris Angelis ()

-## 3. Independent model building and execution
+## 3. De-coupled model building and execution

-The aim of this project is to investigate separating model building and execution phases.
+The aim of this project is to investigate de-coupling the model building and execution phases.

 Currently the modeling building phase takes place (which is mostly a serial process) on CPU.
 Once that is complete the model can then be executed using either the CPU-based (OpenMP) or GPU-based (CUDA) solver.
 The next model cannot be built until the previous model has finished executing, and this can sometimes cause a performance bottleneck.
 If the model building and execution phases could be made more independent and a queuing system implemented then this may solve this performance problem.

-**Skills required:** Python, CUDA.
+**Skills required:** Python, CUDA

 **Difficulty:** Medium

 **Length:** 350hrs

-**Mentor(s):** Dr Craig Warren (craig@gprmax.com)

 ## 4. Optimising GPU performance